layer5labs/meshery-extensions-packages/README.md

 Layer5's cloud native application and infrastructure management software enables organizations to expect more from their infrastructure.
 We embrace _developer_-defined infrastructure.
 We empower developers to change how they write applications, support _operators_ in rethinking how they run modern infrastructure, and enable _product owners_ to regain full-control over their product portfolio.

 ## Purpose of this Repository

 This repository contains Meshery extensions and packages that enable the Meshery ecosystem to grow and evolve.
-It provides a space for sharing tools, extensions, and assets that help developers and operators build, run, and maintain service meshes effectively.
+It provides a space for sharing tools, extensions, and assets that help developers and operators build, run, and maintain infrastructure effectively.

 ## Contribution Guide

-We welcome contributions from all members of the community!
-To get started:
+Whether you're just getting started or already familiar with Meshery, you're welcome in the community:
 - See the [Meshery Documentation Site](https://docs.meshery.io/) for guides and best practices.
 - Check out the [Meshery Build & Release Strategy](https://docs.meshery.io/project/build-release).
 - Learn more about the [Meshery UI and Designs](https://www.figma.com/file/VTH3Xp1N7vVcpRnh5f5tDl/Meshery?node-id=0%3A1).